iAART/aart/README.md

 The use of AART in scientific publications must be properly acknowledged.
 Please cite:

-	Cardenas-Avendano, A., Zhu, Hengrui & Lupsasca, A.
+	Cardenas-Avendano, A., Zhu, H. & Lupsasca, A.
 	Adaptive Analytical Ray-Tracing of Black Hole Photon Rings.
 	[arXiv:XXX]